nock97/Two_Factor_Authentication/README.md

 # Two_Factor_Authentication

 1. For this Project I used Pycharms as my host envoirment for the code.
 In saying this downlaod Pycharms community version to a folder on your desktop.
 After doing so open the project using Pycharms ( You can use the latest version of Pycharms).
-This is the best option and approach to view the project as a whole.

 2. I used SQLite studio for macbook to integrate my database.